-Hurricane season in the Dominican Republic is between June and November.
-With the peak hurricane season generally ranging between late August through early November.
+Hurricane season in the Dominican Republic is between late June through October.
+The peak hurricane season ranges from August through early October.
 These are also the hottest and most humid months in the Dominican Republic.

-This is hands down the worst time to visit the Dominican Republic for tourism.
+For most travelers who want to enjoy the tropical outdoors, this is the worst time to visit the Dominican Republic for tourism.
 Every year, we have seen an increase in destructive hurricanes plummeting their way through the Caribbean.
-They are unpredictable and can show up at any time with a week’s notice.
-And within days they may change in direction.
-This means your vacation can be canceled days before your trip.
-Or worse, you can on the island riding out a hurricane.
+They are unpredictable and can show up anytime with a week’s notice.
+And within days, they may change in direction.
+This means your flight can be canceled days before your trip.
+Or worse, you land on the island and suddenly have to deal with an incoming hurricane.

 Festivals occur year-round in the Dominican Republic.
 Here is a breakdown of the special events and festivals in the Dominican Republic month by month and the weather patterns to look out for!

 In the month of January, Dominicans celebrate four important holidays.
 And the dry season continues.